Cardinals vs. Dodgers Player Props Betting Odds

 |0

-- James Outman has four doubles, three triples, seven home runs, 10 walks and 19 RBI (25 total hits).
-He's also swiped two bases.
+- Freddie Freeman has six doubles, four home runs, 15 walks and nine RBI (33 total hits).
+He's also swiped three bases.

 |Opponent